LeLoomi/keepyourdistance/README.md

 ## PSoC 6
 ### Hardware
 For our prototype we have a "PSoC™ 6 Artificial Intelligence Evaluation Kit (CY8CKIT-062S2-AI)" from Infineon.
 The PSoC™ is equipped with a microphone capable of capturing audio up to 96 kHz.
-For our sound emission a piezo element is additionally attached, that is controlled by 2 GPIO pins.
+For our sound emission a Piezo element is additionally attached, that is controlled by 2 GPIO pins.

 The PSoC 6 AI has a built-in Digital Signal Processor (DSP) that can take over most of the floating point signal processing tasks (FFT, IFFT, Convolution).